Pre-Medical Post Baccalaureate Coursework

 Pharmacy School Bonus: Students who successfully complete the PMPB coursework with a minimum GPA of 2.6 will be guaranteed a Pharmacy College Application Services (PHARMCAS) interview with CNU College of Pharmacy.

-The Pre-Medicine to Post-Baccalaureate Program (PMPB) prepares students to achieve admission to professional healthcare programs.
+The Pre-Medicine to Post-Baccalaureate Coursework (PMPB) prepares students to achieve admission to professional healthcare programs.
 It is designed for students who have already completed a bachelor’s degree with the necessary prerequisites and are interested in medical school, pharmacy school, or other healthcare related programs.

 Why enroll in the PMPB Program in the College of Health Sciences at California Northstate University (CNU)?